Legal status of Hawaii: Cleveland's attempts at restoration

 Cleveland nonetheless advocated for intervention.
 Meanwhile, the new Minister to Hawaii, Alfred Willis, asked the Queen if she would pardon the usurpers if restored.
 The Queen stated that she was legally bound to follow the 1887 Constitution (ironically, forced on her brother Kalākaua by many of the same usurpers in question), which required either banishment or death as a punishment for treason.
 Willis reported to president Cleveland that she had told him that the conspirators should be "beheaded".
 The press quickly inflamed the situation, reporting that the Queen intended to decapitate every non-native person in Hawaii.
-The reaction among citizens in both Honolulu and Washington was riotous, and Cleveland was forced to abandon his course of action, handing the matter over to Congress, who, tiring of the conflict and lacking the means to restore the Queen without risking a fiasco, recognized the Republic.
+The reaction among citizens in both Honolulu and Washington was riotous, and Cleveland was forced to abandon his course of action, handing the matter over to Congress, which, tiring of the conflict and lacking the means to restore the Queen without risking a fiasco, recognized the Republic.

 Cleveland ended his support for the Queen.
 His own political position was increasingly shaky.
 His strong stances for the gold standard, for the upholding of treaties with Native Americans (which, in one case, returned four million acres to the Winnebago and Crow Creek peoples, angering tens of thousands of American settlers who had gathered in readiness to occupy them) and against imperialism and involvement in Nicaragua, along with a multitude of personal controversies and finally, his disastrous attempt at intervention in the Pullman Strike left him totally unable to engage in contentious action, particularly once the situation became volatile.